 - Create a second bundle of greens much like the first.
-Each bundle can be comprised of the same type of greens or each can have something a little different.
-Often it is best for every bundle to have one or two of the same species (like balsam fir or white pine) to serve as a "base".
+Each bundle can comprise the same type of greens or have something a little different.
+Often, it is best for every bundle to have one or two of the same species (like balsam fir or white pine) to serve as a "base."
 Each bundle can then be customized with one or two pieces of something different on top of this base.
 This provides some continuity to the wreath.

 - Continue this procedure around the frame.
 Placing the bundles close together will produce a thick, full wreath but require much more material.
-Arranging them a little further apart will produce a much flatter, less-full-looking wreath that may still look good and requires less material.
+Arranging them a little further apart will produce a much flatter, less-full-looking wreath that can still look good but requires less material.

 - Tuck the base of the final bundle of greens beneath the foliage of the first group and fasten it to the frame.